playframework/playframework/documentation/manual/releases/release26/migration26/WSMigration26.md

 }
 ```

 In fact, anything that contains `def app: Application` will have `wsCall` and `wsUrl` methods.
-If you have a `def port: play.api.test.Port` as well, then the result of that `port` method is used.
+If you have a `def port: play.api.test.Port` as well, then the result of that `port` method is used, otherwise `Helpers.testServerPort` is the default.

-If the type does not have a port available, i.e. an `Application` or a `WSClient`, then you can still call `wsUrl` but there is an implicit port parameter that must be resolved, either from WithServer, or by using `Helpers.testServerPort`:
+If the type does not have a port available, i.e. an `Application` or a `WSClient`, then you can still call `wsUrl` but there is an implicit port parameter that must be resolved, either from `WithServer`, or by using `Helpers.testServerPort`:

 ```scala
 class MySpec extends PlaySpecification with WsTestClient {